mrmlnc/emitty/README.md

   * Type: `string`
   * Default: `null`

-The name of the built-in config, which will be the basis for this config.
+The name of built-in config, which will be basis for this config.
 If you specify this property, you can specify other properties **as needed**.

 #### extensions